marktrovinger/obsidian_vault/Grad School/Thesis/Reinforcement Learning - A Systematic Literature Review.md

 The search queries returned 46 papers in IEEE, 36 in ACM, and 55 in Science Direct, these numbers are raw numbers, and will change when a closer examination is done later.

 ### Search Process
 The paper states more explicity what the inclusion/exclusion criteria are, and also discusses that the abstract for each paper was read, and discarded if necessary.
 Once the search process was completed, there are a total of 46 papers that made the cut, with 18 from IEEE, 15 from ACM, and 13 from Science Direct.
 I find this result not surprising, as both IEEE and ACM are focused on computing and Science Direct is more general.

+## Results and Discussion
+The results section details the algorithms that were selected in course of the search process, and covers many of the algorithms that I have spent time with, such as DDPG, DQN, SARSA, TD, PPO, and others.
+This section (well, sections) only give a brief overview of the approach in question, as this section is meant to answer the first research question for each algorithm.
+The section detailing the second research question, having to do with evaluation metrics, probably needs a closer reading, as I am seeing several metrics that I have not encountered before.

+The third research question is addressed by the paper in Table 6, and gives a brief summary of the positive and negative aspects of the approach taken in the referenced paper.
+This section also needs a closer read, as it does a good job of synthesizing what are the positives and negatives of each approach.
+Figure 8 in the paper is breakdown of what field each paper in the study belongs to.

+## Conclusion
+There isn't a lot yet to glean from this paper, although a closer reading might change my mind.